Phidica/sublime-fish/CONTRIBUTING.md

 In commit messages, use '' and "" to quote characters and commands, respectively.
 In `CHANGELOG.md` use \`\` for both.

+In commit messages, always use imperative forms of verbs ("add", "change", "fix", etc).
+In `CHANGELOG.md`, typically use imperative forms to describe new features, but describe fixed bugs in past tense.

 For collaborators cutting a new release
 =======================================